Success Kid / I Hate Sandcastles

-In July 2011, the single topic Tumblr Fuck Yeah Success Kid was started and collections of these images were posted to humor sites Pleated Jeans in July 2011 and Uproxx that November.
+In July 2011, the single topic blog on Tumblr called Fuck Yeah Success Kid was started and collections of these images were posted to humor sites Pleated Jeans in July 2011 and Uproxx that November.
 There is also a category for Success Kid images on Ranker and Memebase and a Facebook fan page with over 4000 likes.

 Success Kid in Advertising